DosMike/TF2-Puzzle/README.md

 90 deg.
 If you need them spawned without interaction, use a `logic_auto`s `OnMapStart`.
 The default vehicles available are `hl2_jeep` and `hl2_airboat`.

+## Natives and Forwards

+Plugin developers get rich access to the GraviHand feature, being allowed to check when melee weapons are (un)holstered as well as limited control over what physics entities can be picked up.

+Check the [include file](https://github.com/DosMike/TF2-Puzzle/blob/master/tf2puzzle.inc) for more info.

 ## Dependencies

 * [VPhysics](https://forums.alliedmods.net/showthread.php?t=136350?t=136350)